fabric-testbed/InformationModel/README.md

-# InformationModel
+# Information Model
-FABRIC Information Model library
+FABRIC Information Model library, containing class definitions and methods for operating on different types of information model representations (sliver and slice)